meetkabeershah/meetkabeershah.github.io/_posts/2015-9-16-HelloWorld.md

 Especially in cities, parents do not have so much of time to sit with and solve their kids' academic doubts and thus they hire tutors.

-I got a lot of free time and I started this side project which I called [nerdspal](https://nerdspal.com) - which is supposed to solve the tutoring problem.
+I got a lot of free time and I started this side project which I called [nerdspal](https://nerdspal.com) - it is supposed to solve the tutoring problem.

 I started writing this blog for a more selfish reason - to track the way I think.
 To refer back and re-inforce the commitments I make.
-Because, I don't see [fake myself](http://fakepreneur.me/)
+Because, I don't want to [fake myself](http://fakepreneur.me/)